aarthiakv7/aarthiakv7/README.md

 Social Intelligence: Decoding consumer behavior across platforms to drive engagement and loyalty.

-I’m passionate about turning "what happened" into "what’s next."
+I’m passionate about turning "what happened?" into "what’s next?"
 Let’s connect to discuss the future of data-driven marketing.

 - 🔭 I’m currently working on **Predicting Consumer Behaviour based on Past Trends**
 - 🌱 I’m currently learning **GEN AI**
 - 👯 I’m looking to collaborate on **Architecting intelligent marketing ecosystems that predict consumer behavior in real-time.**
 - 💬 Ask me about **Python, SQL, Tableau, Power BI**
 - 📫 How to reach me: **https://www.linkedin.com/in/aarthi-akv/**
-- ⚡ Fun fact: I like riding motorbikes
+- ⚡ Fun fact:  I have worked in four different industries - Biomedical, Aerospace, Edtech & Hospitality
 ---

 ### 💼 Professional Experience